UCF/Main-Site-Theme/readme.markdown

 * Import field groups (`dev/acf-fields.json`) using the ACF importer under Custom Fields > Tools.
 * Ensure that webfonts have been properly configured to a [Cloud.Typography](https://www.typography.com/cloud/welcome/) CSS Key that [allows access to your environment](https://dashboard.typography.com/user-guide/managing-domains).
 * Create and set a static front page under Settings > Reading.
+* Create a redirect group with at least 1 redirect rule in the Redirection plugin for the Main Site/Alert Switchover.

 ## Development